katzenpost/katzenpost/specs/pki.rst

       * The serialization format of mix descriptors is different from that used in Mixminion and Tor.

+      * The shared random number computation is performed every voting round, and is required for a vote to be accepted by each authority.
+The shared random number is used to deterministically generate the network topology.

 .. note::

    David: add more differences to this list